This guide will show you how to set up the Teleport Auth Service to use a hardware security module (HSM) to store and handle private keys.

 Step 3/5.
 (Re)start Teleport Auth

-If this is a new auth server which has not been started yet, starting a brand new cluster with an empty backend, HSM keys will be automatically generated at startup and no further action is required, skip to step 5.
+If this is a new Teleport Auth Service which has not been started yet, starting a brand new cluster with an empty backend, HSM keys will be automatically generated at startup and no further action is required, skip to step 5.
 Otherwise, continue reading.

 Step 4/5.
 Certificate Rotation with HSM

-will print a warning during startup if this needs to be completed, and will not
+will print a warning during startup if any CA needs to be rotated.

 Step 5/5.
 Confirm that Teleport is using your HSM